zalf-rdm/zalf-rdm.github.io/src/appendix/code_lists.md

 ### Important code lists for data management and metadata

--	There are 33 code lists in ISO 19115-1ff (including references to other ISO standards, e.g. language code- ISO 639-2).
+-	There are 33 code lists in **ISO 19115-1ff** (including references to other ISO standards, e.g. language code- ISO 639-2).
-Code lists of EN ISO 19115-1:2003, 19115-2:2010 and 19119:2016 are used in INSPIRE and GDI-DE metadata schema as data type for several metadata elements, e.g. CI_RoleCode, MD_CharacterSetCode, MD_ClassificationCode, MD_keywordTypeCode, MD_RestrictionCode, and MD_TopicCategoryCode.
+Code lists of **EN ISO 19115-1:2003, 19115-2:2010** and **19119:2016** are used in INSPIRE and GDI-DE metadata schema as data type for several metadata elements, e.g. CI_RoleCode, MD_CharacterSetCode, MD_ClassificationCode, MD_keywordTypeCode, MD_RestrictionCode, and MD_TopicCategoryCode.

--	While the standard EN ISO 19108:2005 deals with geographic information and a temporal schema, ISO 8601:2004 contains data elements and interchange formats and represents date and times.
+-	While the standard **EN ISO 19108:2005** deals with geographic information and a temporal schema, **ISO 8601:2019** contains data elements and interchange formats and represents date and times.
 Both have been implemented for INSPIRE.

 -	RFC 4646:  tags for identifying languages, RFC 3986, Uniform Resource Identifier, TGN (Getty Thesaurus of Geographic Names) for coverage and DCMI Type Vocabulary [DCIM-TYPE], to describe nature or genre of the resource have been used in Dublin Core.

--	The INSPIRE Metadata Regulation 1205/2008/EC (JRC 2007) mandate the presence of at least one keyword.
+-	The INSPIRE Metadata Regulation 1205/2008/EC [[11]](https://inspire.ec.europa.eu/documents/Metadata/INSPIRE_MD_IR_and_ISO_v1_2_20100616.pdf)
+mandate the presence of at least one keyword.
 This can be associated with a controlled vocabulary which in ISO standard is referred to as “thesaurus”.

 <br>